 A pharmacogenomics (PGx) clinical decision support (CDS) alert program has a role in improving outcomes and represents a wholistic approach to care when a PGx testing program is combined with a CDS alert program.

-Project Details - Ongoing
+Project Details -

-- Grant Number:R21 HS026544
+Grant NumberR21 HS026544

-- AHRQ Funded Amount:$300,000
+AHRQ Funded Amount$300,000

-- Health Care Theme:
+Health Care Theme

 Precision medicine is an emerging area in which disease treatment and prevention are tailored to the individual level, taking into consideration an individual’s genetics, environment, and lifestyle.
 Pharmacogenomics (PGx) uses information about a person’s genetics to guide drug therapy.
-The adoption of PGx by healthcare systems, including learning health systems (LHSs), has been slow due to many existing barriers, including the need for more evidence for clinical utility around drug-PGx pairs, the specific PGx biomarkers to test for, availability of test results across organizations, incorporation of PGx information into current clinical workflow, and a lack of training for many clinicians to be able to interpret genomic test results.
+The adoption of PGx testing by healthcare systems has been slow due to many existing barriers, including the need for more evidence for clinical utility around drug-PGx pairs, the specific PGx biomarkers to test for, availability of test results across organizations, incorporation of PGx information into current clinical workflow, and a lack of training for many clinicians to be able to interpret genomic test results.
 The use of clinical decision support (CDS) alerts may help to overcome some of these barriers.

-This research will estimate the cost-effectiveness of PGx CDS alerts and create a tool that provides estimates of the value of developing and implementing them.
-This will assist those in LHSs to make informed decisions about the implementation of PGx-CDS alerts specific to their populations that consider trade-offs between the cost of implementation and the potential clinical benefits to patients.
+This research modeled the cost-effectiveness of PGx CDS alerts and created a publicly available tool that provides estimates of the value of developing and implementing them.
+The tool may assist those in learning health systems (LHSs) to make informed decisions about the implementation of PGx-CDS alerts specific to their populations that consider trade-offs between the cost of implementation and the potential clinical benefits to patients.

-The specific aims of this research are as follows:
+The specific aims of this research were as follows: